 National Library ebook collections come from a number of sources, but you can find many of them through the Catalogue.
 Here’s an example:

-Type “Joseph Banks” in the search bar.
-There are over 1250 results but we only want to look for electronic books.
+Type “big data” in the search bar.
+There are hundreds of results but we only want to look for digital books.

-Use the Narrow Search option at the right of the screen; select Book.
-You can then see more choices under E-resources:
+Use the Limit Your Search option at the right of the screen; select Book.
+You can then see more choices under Access:

 When I find an ebook, how do I view it?

 When you find an ebook in the Catalogue, there will be an Online Access link.
-When you click this link you will be prompted to login with the User ID on your Library card.
+When you click this link you will be prompted to use your Library login.
 After you enter these details and login, you will be redirected to the ebook.